IbrahemElsherif/Skin-cancer-using-CNN-and-Transfer-learning/README.md

-# Skin cancer using-CNN and Transfer-learning
+# Skin cancer using CNN and Transfer-learning

 Skin Cancer Malignant vs. Benign using CNN and Transfer learning Resnet50

-Accuracy : 99%
+Accuracy: 99%